Otros Ejercicios

 Well I got choked up and threw down my gun,

-And I come with a point of view.
+And I come away with a of view.

 And if I ever have a son,